Hanoi Entry Requirements

 Prohibited Items

-- Illegal drugs and narcotics - Severe penalties including death penalty for trafficking
+- Illegal drugs and narcotics - severe penalties including life imprisonment or death.

 Restricted Items